Semester 2 Credit Value: | 20 |

 N/A

-This module focuses on the acquisition, retention, loss and use of two or more languages throughout the lifespan of an individual.
-It considers how two or more languages are represented in one mind, how languages interact in use, as well as building on and extending students' knowledge of first and second language acquisition and language change.
+This module focuses on the acquisition and use of two or more languages throughout the lifespan of an individual.
+It considers how two or more languages are represented in one mind, how languages interact in use, as well as building on and extending students' knowledge of child language acquisition and language change.
 It also considers issues around the role of languages in shaping identity and society.

 Topics covered in this module will include: